centre-for-humanities-computing/danish-foundation-models/docs/logs_training_v2.md

 - [x] fix such that training can restart from a given point (given point in the dataset as well)
 - [x] find a hyperparameters set for a small BERT
 - [x] Set a larger train + eval batch size
+- [ ] Test out the deepspeed integration (pip install deepspeed should do it) - does it make it faster?

 python src/applications/train/run_mlm_pytorch_stream.py \